New Jersey State Prison: History

-This was a history and description of New Jersey's transition away from the Congregate System of confinement, wherein all persons regardless of age, sex or mental state were simply confined in the Penitentiary House, to the Pennsylvania System of confinement, which consisted of keeping prisoners confined in single cells, completely isolated from other prisoners and the Keepers.
+This was a history and description of New Jersey's transition away from the "congregate system" of confinement, wherein all persons regardless of age, sex or mental state were simply confined in the Penitentiary House, to the "Pennsylvania system" of confinement, which consisted of keeping prisoners confined in single cells, completely isolated from other prisoners and the Keepers.
 The authority and management of the State Prison as an agency did not change – The Keeper as the agency head supervised the Penitentiary House, oversaw and contributed inmate labor to the construction of the Fortress Penitentiary between 1832 and 1836, and supervised the transfer of all inmates from the old to the new compound in 1836 and continued on in the new compound.
 This construction, transfer and continuation of operations from one side of the property to the other provides a link between the old and new compounds, and demonstrates that the New Jersey State Prison has existed and continuously operated in the same location since 1798.
 Thus, Dr. Barnes described a change in penal theory and practice, not the abolition of the old buildings and governing agency and the substitution of a new one.
 No break in operation or management occurred.

 The 1832 facility was expanded several times throughout the 19th Century with new construction adding wings in the years between 1859 and 1907, and larger Shop Hall buildings as well.
 In 1895–96 when 6 Wing was constructed, the original walls were extended to the corners of the old Penitentiary House compound to enclose that wing as well as the newer Shop Hall building, which heretofore had been outside the main walls.

-Capital Punishment was moved from the County Jails to NJ State Prison in 1907, when the first execution was carried out using the new Electric Chair, built by Carl Adams of Trenton, in the shops of his Adams Electric Company.
-The last such electrocution took place in 1963.
-In 1979 the Death House (8 Wing), along with the old Hospital wing were demolished to make way for a new Gymnasium.

-Ground was broken for the contemporary facility in 1979, and it was completed in 1982.
-No additions have been made since that time.
+In 1918, New Jersey corrections officials and prison advocates supported demolishing the New Jersey State Prison, considering its portions built between 1832 and 1836 using prison labor to be badly outdated.
+Following prison riots in 1952, a committee again pressured Governor Alfred E. Driscoll to replace the facility.
+While two of the three wings were built between 1979 and 1982, the oldest wing remains in use.
+In 2011, the Department of Corrections unsuccessfully sought $200 million to replace the West Compound, its oldest portion, to avoid class-action litigation over poor housing conditions.
+In September 2025, the state's Corrections Ombudsperson reported on the facility's poor conditions and recommended replacing the West Compound.